 In addition, in the USPTO and in comparable agencies in many foreign jurisdictions, third parties are given an opportunity to oppose pending trademark applications and to seek to cancel registered trademarks.
 Opposition or cancellation proceedings have been filed and may in the future be filed against certain of our trademarks, and our trademarks may not survive such proceedings.
 Furthermore, third parties have alleged, and may allege in the future, that Resolaris in particular or any other trademark or trade name that we elect to use for our product candidates, may cause confusion in the marketplace.
 Specifically, Alexion Pharmaceuticals ("Alexion") recently sent a letter to our counsel alleging that our anticipated use of the Resolaris trademark would cause patients, practitioners and researchers to mistakenly associate us with Alexion or its Soliris product.
 Alexion claims ownership of a U.S. trademark registration for its Soliris mark.
-Alexion concluded its letter by requesting that we select a new name for our Resolaris product and withdraw our pending trademark application for the mark.
-We evaluate such actual and potential allegations in the course of our business, and such evaluations may cause us to change our commercialization or branding strategy for our product candidates, which may require us to incur additional costs.
+Alexion concluded its letter by requesting that we select a new name for our Resolaris product and withdraw our pending trademark application or branding strategy for our product candidates, which may require us to incur additional costs.
 In particular, we are currently assessing Alexion's allegations and will determine whether we need to, or should, select a different name for the product or contest any trademark enforcement actions by Alexion.
 Moreover, any name we propose to use with our product candidates in the United States must be approved by the FDA, regardless of whether we have registered it, or applied to register it, as a trademark.
 The FDA typically conducts a review of proposed product names, including an evaluation of potential for confusion with other product names.
-If the FDA objects to any of our proposed proprietary product names, we may be required to expend significant additional resources in an e
+If the FDA objects to any of our proposed proprietary product names, we may be required to expend significant additional resources in an effort to identify a suitable substitute name that would qualify under applicable trademark laws, not infringe the existing rights of third parties and be accepta